Client Development Setup

 Authentication failures: Verify your secret key is correct and the admin server is running.

-Inspector not loading: Check that port 7777 is available and the frontend build completed successfully.
+Inspector not loading: Check that your configured dashboard port is available and the frontend build completed successfully.
+If you do not want the inspector at all, set disable_dashboard: true.